Aurum-Minecraft-Network/Aurum-Bot/README.md

-# ATP City Bot
+# Aurum Bot
-This is the bot for use in the [ATP City Discord Server](https://discord.atpcity.ga).
+This is the bot for use in the [Aurum Minecraft Network Discord Server](https://discord.aurumnet.ga).

 ## Runtime
 This bot is run using the [PyPy interpreter](https://www.pypy.org/) to improve performance, but any interpreter should work.